Face transplant patient says operation ‘best decision’ of his life

 "Having the transplant was the best decision of my life, and it has helped me put the accident behind me and finally move on with my life," Mr Hunter said.

 Mr Hunter said he remembers little from the actual accident.
-He told The Daily Mail he recalled pushing the girl away from the electric pole, and then waking up a month later in a hospital.
+He said he recalled pushing the girl away from the electric pole, and then waking up a month later in a hospital.

 "I knew my injuries were serious when my mom and step mom were in the room consoling one another because they usually hated each other," he said.